-Learn how to answer questions and be confident in a phone, video, Skype or face-to face interview.
+Learn how to answer questions and be confident in a phone, video, Zoom or face-to face interview.

-You can prepare for an interview by following these four steps
+You can prepare for an interview by using Interview360 in MyCDES+ and following these four steps

 What is the interviewer trying to find out about you?

 Find out as much as you can about the interview when you are notified, as this knowledge may give you a vital edge over other applicants.

 The interviewer will ask you a series of questions to find out if you:

 - Actually want this job and to work for this company